FAQ - Gradekeeper for iPad

 You can create a new class by tapping the + button in the classes view.
 The new class window will appear.
 Enter a filename, subject name, school name, and teacher name for the new class.
 Then tap the Done button.
 You will then see the students view, where you can add students to your new class.

 You can also create a new class by importing a list of students from a text or csv file.
-To import students, copy the text or csv file to your iPad using iTunes file sharing.
+To import students, upload it to your Dropbox.
+Put the file in the Gradekeeper folder inside the Apps folder.
 It will appear in the file list.
 Tap the file to create a new class with those students.

 Each line of the text file should have an ID (which can be blank) and a student name, separated by a tab.
 For example: